 Cod (latin Gadus morhua)

-Cod Is a species of fish of the cod family.
-Body length – up to 1.8 m; Fish 40-80 cm long, at the age of 3-10 years.
+Cod is a species of fish from the cod family.
+Body length – up to 1.8 m; fish 40-80 cm long, at the age of 3-10 years.
 3 dorsal fins and 2 anal fins, and on the chin is a small fleshy antennae.
 Coloration of back from greenish-olive to brown with small brown spots, and belly is white.
 There are various races of cod, which differ in their growth rates, distribution and times of spawning.
 Most cod spawn between the months of January and April and a female, if she is large enough, can release up to five million eggs.
 Depending on the temperature, the eggs hatch in two to four weeks and the young cod drift in the open ocean, feeding on small crustaceans.
 Atlantic cod will eat a wide variety of prey, ranging from other small fish to worms; they also target swimming crabs, shrimps and prawns.
 Fishing for cod in the Atlantic Ocean requires a little bit of expertise and patience.
-For this you need a good rod and reel, and various bait’s or lures can be tried.
+For this you need a good rod and reel, and various baits or lures can be tried.
 Even a beginner can have good results with some patience.
 Catching cod is not easy but the results can be well worth the effort.
 Cod under 5 lbs are referred to as Codling.
 They are normally caught in colder waters, either at depth, or during the colder months of the year, but they are present all year round.
 As with all cod, the really big fish are found on the very bottom.
 Fishing for Cod requires the bait to stay on the bottom.